Home / Feros Talks Podcast / Unsaid, Untold / How to live life one-handed

 Mark 07:46

-Yes, I’m trying for 18 months.
+Yes, I trained for 18 months.
 I was doing some training and wanted to do boxing.
-So, the personnel were doing boxing where we mainly are bringing together friendships for seven years or more.
+So, the person I was doing boxing with, we’ve been together friendship for seven years or more.
 Anyway, he was training one day and I was on a bike.
-And I said, I want to do the [Unintelligible 00:08:18] He should answer.
-Anyway.
-He said, all right, I’ll tell you.
-And I said, I’m fine with [unintelligible 08:28].
-He set all the way.
+And I said, I want to do the marathon.
+He said, all right, I’ll train you.
+And I said, how far.
+He said all the way.
 So, I raised $1,700 for stroke.
-And there was very hard work.
+And it was very hard work.
 It was a lot of different formats for training.
-But the main training was on the bike and because which one, I had to learn to strengthen my blood [phonetic 08:55] and I went in a wheelchair, and the heaviest part was pushed by the rest of the way.
+But the main training was on the bike and because one, I had to learn to strengthen my blood and I went in a wheelchair, and the heaviest part was pushed by the rest of the way.
 I did myself and there was a lot of people, other people doing things as well.
-They were with weird walking sick and that sort of thing.
-But the main dish of it was just the achievement, I guess was the main thing to achieve that.
+They were with walking sticks and that sort of thing.
+But the main gist of it was just the achievement, I guess was the main thing to achieve that.
 In that situation it was a big thing for me and big part of me.
 And it’s continuing my work.
 I’m continuing training all the time in the gym.
-I’ve got two session book this week or every week on a Friday session boxing.
+I’ve got two session booked this week or every week on a Friday session boxing.
 And on Saturday I was session in the gym and the rest day, back in the gym, rest day, back in the gym, that’s what, another things as well.

 Chantelle Ellem 10:03